LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "snapshot-revert --domain <VM> <SNAPSHOT_NAME>", "revert a VM image to a snapshot" "net-list", "list the active libvirt networks" "net-list --all", "show all of the defined libvirt networks" "net-define", "add a new libvirt network configuration based on an XML file" "net-start", "start a libvirt network" "net-destroy", "forcefully stop a libvirt network"
+   "snapshot-revert --domain <VM> <SNAPSHOT_NAME>", "revert a VM image to a snapshot" "net-list", "list the active libvirt networks" "net-list --all", "show all of the defined libvirt networks" net-dhcp-leases <NETWORK>, show all DHCP leases that are in use from a libvirt network "net-define", "add a new libvirt network configuration based on an XML file" "net-start", "start a libvirt network" "net-destroy", "forcefully stop a libvirt network"